ankur-tomar/Monte-Carlo-Tree-Search/README.md

 # Monte-Carlo-Tree-Search

 This module implements Monte Carlo Tree Search to play 2 player board games.
 As demonstration, we've implemented Connect4.
-The program is loosely based on the [AlphaGo paper](https://www.nature.com/articles/nature16961) (heavily simplified).
+The program is loosely based on the [AlphaGo paper](https://www.nature.com/articles/nature16961) (though heavily simplified).
 There are 2 versions of the algorithm:

 1. Pure MCTS: This is the basic MCTS algorithm.
 It uses lookahead for every move, i.e., every time the computer must play a move, it expands the game tree and runs simulations in the subtree to identify the best child state (then moves to reach that state).